Hazel Hannell: Late years (1960s–2002)

-Hazel's husband died in 1964 but she kept the business alive for 25 years in Furnessville until moving to Ashland, Oregon to live with Rex Smith.
+Hannell's husband died in 1964, but she kept the business alive for 25 years in Furnessville until moving to Ashland, Oregon to live with Rex Smith.
 Hannell taught watercolor at the Clearing Folk School in Ellison Bay, Wisconsin.
 This position came from her connection with Jens Jensen, Prairie Club member, Chicagoan Architect and Artist.
 She also taught pottery in her studio in Furnessville, in Chesterton Art Gallery, until she moved.

-In the 1980s Hannell rented a place in Ajijic, Mexico during the winter months where she went with many artists including Rex Smith, Elizabeth Murray, and Jan Sullivan.
-Sullivan commented on the greens were something she was especially talented in capturing perfectly.
+In the 1980s, Hannell rented a place in Ajijic, Mexico during the winter months where she went with many artists, including Rex Smith, Elizabeth Murray, and Jan Sullivan.
 Property previously owned by the Hannells was donated to the Indiana Dunes once Hazel moved away.
 Russ Nelson from Art & Frame in Valparaiso was the recipient and dealer for the works left behind by Hannell after her move to Oregon in 1988.
 Sullivan of the Art Barn in Valparaiso hosted a public farewell for Hannell when she left Northwest Indiana, although the friends still visited each other annually.
+In her public farewell, the Art Barn listed that her work was for sale or rental at the Chicago Art Institute, Collectors Showroom in Chicago, Station Gallery at Crown Point, and the Freight Station and Chesterton Art Gallery.

 Once she arrived in Oregon, Hannell began documenting the wild flowers around the area using woodblock prints.
-Hazel agreed that the most interesting thing to do was roam the country side with her painting equipment, just as a retired Sung Dynasty Chinese high official or emperor himself were known to do.
+She said that the most interesting thing to do was roam the country side with her painting equipment, just as a retired Sung Dynasty Chinese high official or emperor himself were known to do.
 She was a part of the Chicago Society of Artists, which featured her prints in their 1971 calendar.